Dontarrious Thomas

 Dontarrious Dewayne Thomas (born September 2, 1980) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the Auburn Tigers.
 He was selected by the Minnesota Vikings in the second round of the 2004 NFL draft.

-Thomas was also a member of the San Francisco 49ers, California Redwoods, and San Diego Chargers and Sacramento Mountain Lions.
+Thomas was also a member of the San Francisco 49ers, California Redwoods, San Diego Chargers, and Sacramento Mountain Lions.

 Early life

 At Perry High School in Perry, Georgia, Thomas was a three sport standout in football, basketball, and track.
 In football, he was a Class 2-A-All-State selection, and as a senior, had 6 interceptions, returned an interception for a touchdown, had 78 tackles (50 solo tackles, 28 assisted), and rushed for 278 yards on only 14 carries (19.9 yd. per rush avg.).